Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Being a far from typical airline, their pet policy is also unusual.
-The maximum weight for pets in the cabin is a very generous 15kg (33 lbs), including their carrier.
+Being a far from typical airline, up until recently their pet policy was unusual, with a generous maximum weight of 15kg for pets in the cabin.
+However, in October 2024, this was reduced down to 8kg (17.6 lbs), with no mention this includes the carrier.
 The aerated carrier should not be any larger than 55 x 35 x 25cm, although I’ve heard they are slightly flexible.
-The pet fee is 10% of your own ticket price.

-Advance reservations are required, at least 48 hours before departure, with a limit of three pets per flight.
-Note that seats cannot fully recline when travelling with a pet and only a personal item is allowed in addition to a pet.
+The pet fee is $200 USD.
+Advance reservations are required, at least 24 hours before departure, with a limit of three pets per flight.
+Note that seats cannot fully recline when travelling with a pet.

 Click here to view the full policy.